MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ### Permissions

-Just like dapps need to request the `eth_accounts` permission in order to access the user's Ethereum accounts, snaps need to request access to the sensitive methods in the snaps RPC API.
+Just like Dapps need to request the `eth_accounts` permission in order to access the user's Ethereum accounts, snaps need to request access to the sensitive methods in the snaps RPC API.
 Snaps can effectively expand the MetaMask RPC API by implementing their own and exposing it via `onRpcRequest`, but in order to integrate deeply with MetaMask, you need to make use of the Snaps RPC API's [restricted methods](./snaps-rpc-api.html#restricted-methods).
 Access restriction is implemented using [EIP-2255 wallet permissions](https://eips.ethereum.org/EIPS/eip-2255), and you must specify the permissions required by your snap in the manifest's `initialPermissions` field.
 You can find an example of how to do this in the [template snap's manifest](https://github.com/MetaMask/template-snap-monorepo/blob/main/packages/snap/snap.manifest.json).